 The yearly energy requirement per installation is projected to reduce under all scenarios; more information can be found in the Energy Assumptions section.
-The ACE49 methodology used to derive both profiles are scaled around the yearly energy requirement per direct electric heating customer.
-To account for how the reducing energy per installation will affect the MW profiles, a scaling factor based on the data in Figure 50 is applied.
+The ACE49 methodology used to derive both profiles are scaled around the yearly energy requirement per resistive electric heating customer.
+To account for how the reducing energy per installation will affect the MW profiles, a scaling factor based on the data in Figure 50 and Figure 51 is applied.
 The scaling factor is normalised around the baseline for each year and scenario and can be linearly applied to the profiles in Figure 48 and Figure 49.

-The yearly energy for direct electric heating broken down by year and scenario are taken from the FES data workbook33.
+The yearly energy for direct electric heating and night storage broken down by year and scenario are taken from the FES data workbook32.
 The yearly energy is assumed to remain the same for direct electric heating and night storage.
 The yearly energy requirement is projected to reduce under all scenarios, due to improvements in existing and new housing stock thermal efficiency.
 The projected efficiency improvements in heating are shown in Figure 50.

-Annual energy consumption per direct electric heating customer
+Annual energy consumption percentage change from baseline per direct electric heating customer

-Figure 50: Direct electric heating yearly energy in kWh by scenario
+Figure 50: Direct electric heating energy percentage change from baseline by scenario